kerryjiang/SuperSocket.Document/140-Multiple-Server-Instances.md

 But if the isolation level is 'AppDomain', SuperSocket will create one AppDomain for each server instance and they will be run in the different AppDomains.

-But if the isolation level is 'Process', SuperSocket will create one Process for each server instance and they will be run in the different Processes.

 ## Interactions among the multiple server instances
 As described in the previous section, if the isolation is 'None', the interactions among the multiple server instances is very easy.